 - The reading made us want to remember…

 - Some writing topics that came to us as we thought about the reading were...

-Although students select topics of their own choosing patterns of selection generally begin to emerge.
-Topics such as bullying, teasing are traditionally uncomfortable, yet entries around such matters begin to surface when we read pieces that concern such issues.
-These shared experiences that pervade school culture become common ground for writing.
+Although students select topics of their own choosing, patterns of selection generally begin to emerge.
+Topics such as bullying, teasing are traditionally uncomfortable, yet entries around such matters begin to surface when we read pieces that concern such social issues.
+These shared experiences pervade school culture and become common ground for writing.

 By approaching persuasive writing in this way, we dramatically influence the purpose of such writing.
 A shared sense of purpose takes over the writing workshop.
 There is clear scaffolding for expressing informed opinions regarding, a range of social/ environmental issues.
-Students are given choices to write about the events in their lives that genuinely cause concern, confusion.
-Issues they care about most strongly.
-Compare this to the somewhat vacuous topics occasionally thrown at students such as this zinger I saw written up recently.
+Students are given choices to write about the events in their lives genuinely causing concern, confusion.
+Issues they care about most strongly are teased out.
+Compare this to the somewhat vacuous topics frequently thrown at students such as this zinger I saw written up recently.
 ‘Cupcakes or muffins- which is better?
 Give three reasons for your choice.’

 Some Suggested Texts For Exploring Issues.